 - 1. Nitrogen fertilizers may be applied in fall on medium-textured soils if leaching and soil erosion are not hazards. - 2.
 Nitrogen applied in spring will be used more efficiently and is recommended, especially on sandy soils in areas having heavy winter precipitation. - 3.
-Nitrogen applied to the crop after the boot stage or application of excessive rates can result in undesirable high protein levels and is a lodging hazard. - 4.
-Phosphorus and potassium fertilizer should be applied in the fall and mixed with the soil. - 5.
-Over-irrigation and nitrogen leaching are a hazard on all soils, particularly sandy-textured soils. - 6.
-Irrigation, weed and disease control can influence the effectiveness of your fertilizer applications. - 7.
+Nitrogen applied to the crop after the boot state - or application of excessive rates - can result in undesirable high protein levels of the soft wheats and malting barley, and is a lodging hazard. - 4.
+Semi-dwarf hard red spring wheat may use higher nitrogen rates than suggested to increase protein levels.
+The economics of higher nitrogen rates versus protein premium should be considered. - 5.
+Phosphorus and potassium fertilizer should be applied in the fall and mixed with the soils. - 6.
+Over-irrigation and nitrogen leaching are a hazard on all soils, particularly sandy-textured soils. - 7.
+Irrigation, weed and disease control can influence the effectiveness of your fertilizer applications. - 8.
 Avoid a heavy first irrigation on spring cereals to prevent water-logging, reduced tillering and nitrogen leaching.

-If you have any questions regarding the interpretation of this information, please contact your County Agricultural Extension Agent.
-Table 3.
-Phosphorus fertilizer rates based on soil test.
+If you have any questions regarding the interpretation of this information, please contact your County Agricultural Agent.